NextCenturyCorporation/mcs-pipeline/README.md

 * Be sure to stop your cluster and/or terminate the AWS instances when you are done.

 * Know if/where your results will be uploaded to avoid conflicts:
-  * Results are only uploaded if the MCS config (configs/mcs_config_MODULE_METADATA.ini) has 'evalution=true'
+  * Results are only uploaded if the MCS config (configs/mcs_config_MODULE_METADATA.ini) has `evalution=true`
   * Setting the s3_folder in the MCS config file to have a suffix of -test is a good idea.
 I.E. s3_folder=eval-35-test
-  * The S3 file names are generated partially by the 'team' and 'evaluation_name' properties in the MCS config file.
-Prefixing 'evaluation_name' with your initials or a personal ID can make it easier to find your files in S3.
+  * The S3 file names are generated partially by the `team` and `evaluation_name` properties in the MCS config file.
+Prefixing `evaluation_name` with your initials or a personal ID can make it easier to find your files in S3.
 I.E evaluation_name=kdrumm-eval375

 #### Commands